dotBits/smart-search/README.txt

 = Why should I install this search goodness? =

-* Keep in mind that a large percentage of users, as the first act will scroll the page looking for a search box
+* Keep in mind that a large percentage of users, as the first act will scroll the page looking for a search input box - [Steve Krug]
 * Is not always easy to provide a lean navigation structure, especially when you have a deep content structure
-* Sooner or later, users will think "Let me find it" or "Let me see if is there".
-Allow them to do it then!
+* Sooner or later, users will think "Let me find it" or "Let me see if is here".
+Allow them to do it well!
 * User experience is more pleasant if you can easily find what you need
 * A website with a good search engine gains reliability